Floor97/fabric-samples/README.md

 [//]: # (SPDX-License-Identifier: CC-BY-4.0)

 ## 1. Description
 This repository is a fork of the [fabric-samples repository](https://github.com/hyperledger/fabric-samples), and contains the prototype result of a Research Project, in the data-aggregation folder.
 It gives a prototype for general use case data aggregation using Homomorphic Encryption and Hyperledger Fabric.
-It is an adaption of the Ethereum design proposed in Regueiro et al. (2021) to fit the Hyperledger Fabric blockchain.

-## 2. Relevant Changes
- - The paillier-contract-prototype folder was added and contains a smart contract using the Paillier homomorphic encryption scheme.
- - The data-query-contract-prototype contains a smart contract and corresponding DataType enabling the launch of data queries.

-## 3. Details Paillier Contract
-The library [Javallier](https://github.com/n1analytics/javallier) was used to implement the Paillier homomorphic encryption scheme.
-The contract contains the following transactions:
- - StartAggregation: starts a new aggregation process.
- - AddData: adds the given data into the existing aggregation process.
- - Closed: sets the status of the aggregation processes to closed.
- - RetrieveAggregationProcess: retrieves the aggregation process and removes it from the ledger.
- - AggregationProcessExists: returns a boolean indicating if the aggregation process with key input exists.

-### 3.1 Details AggregationProcess object
-The object has the following properties:
- - String key: the unique key of the aggregation process.
- - BigInteger modulus: the modulus of the public key encrypting the data in the aggregation process.
- - BigInteger cData: the ciphertext of the encrypted aggregated data.
- - int expData: the exponent of the ciphertext of the encrypted aggregated data.
- - int nrParticipants: the number of participants in the aggregation process.
- - String status: the status of the aggregation process, which is either AGGREGATING or CLOSED.

-## 4. Details Data Query Contract
-No encryption libraries were used in this contract.
-The contract contains the following transactions:
- - StartQuery: starts a new data query.
- - AddResult: adds the result of the data query.
- - Close: closes the data query.
- - RetrieveDataQuery: retrieves the data query.
- - RemoveDataQuery: removes the data query.
- - DataQueryExists: checks if the data query with the queryID exists.

-### 4.1 Details DataQuery object
-The object has the following properties:
- - String queryID: the unique ID of the data query.
- - String result: the result of the data query.
- - String expResult: the exponent of the encrypted result.
- - String timeLimit: the time limit the data query can have.
- - String nrParticipants: the number of wanted participants in the data query.
- - String status: the status of the data query, which can be WAITING, DONE or CLOSED.

-## 5 Available scripts
- - launch_prototype.sh - launches the test-network and deploys the aggregation-process-contract on the network.
- - run_paillier.sh     - enables the use of the aforementioned transactions with the correct flags.
- - run_query.sh        - enables the use of the aforementioned transactions with the correct flags.
+It is an adaption of the protocol proposed in Regueiro et al. (2021) to fit the Hyperledger Fabric blockchain.
+- Several scripts from the test-network folder were duplicated and then adapted to fit the use case.
+- test-network/configtx/configtx.yaml was adapted to allow for a channel to have peers from only one organisation.

+## 2. Structure
+data-aggregation
+|
+|_data-aggregation-shared
+|_data-query-application
+|_data-query-contract-prototype
+|_gateway
+|_libs
+|_paillier-application
+|_paillier-contract-prototype
+|_scripts
+|_wallet

+From this list, the gateway and wallet folder contain files generated during the connection of the application to the network.
+The libs folder contains jar files of dependencies that are used in the remaining folders.
+The data-query-contract-prototype and data-query-application modules contain the smart contract used on the asker channel, and contains the application of the asker respectively.
+The paillier-contract-prototype and paillier-application modules contain the smart contract used on the participant channel, and contains the application of the participant who interacts with both contracts respectively.
+The data-aggregation-shared contains classes used in the four last modules.

+## 5 Running the network and applications
+In this section it will be described how to run the network.
+This prototype was tested Windows, using WSL2 running Ubuntu 18.04 on docker.

+#### 5.1 Setting up the network
+Step 1.
+Follow the instructions on [Hyperledger Fabric Docs](https://hyperledger-fabric.readthedocs.io/en/latest/getting_started.html) under "Getting Started - Install".
+If you want to make sure this went successfully, try the instructions under "Getting Started - Run Fabric".
+Note that in order do so, the step to install Go in "Getting Started - Install" should also be executed.

+Step 2.
+Launch the network using the launch_prototype.sh script.
+Run:
+	. ./launch_prototype start <nr_peers + 1>
+The nr_peers signifies how many extra participants you want to launch.
+By default 1 asker "peer0.org2.example.com" is launched, and 1 participant "peer0.org1.example.com".
+To check if this was successful run:
+	docker ps -a
+which will display the running peers if successful.

+Step 3.
+Run IPFS.
+If IPFS is not setup yet, install it using the guide on their [GitHub page](https://github.com/ipfs/ipfs).
+In data-aggregation/data-aggregation-shared/src/main/java/datatypes/values/IPFSConnection.java fill in your own IPv4 address.
+127.0.0.1 could also work, but does not always work with docker.

+netsh interface portproxy add v4tov4 listenport=5001 listenaddress=0.0.0.0 connectport=5001 connectaddress=172.20.207.9

 ## 6 Credit
 This project employs the test network from the [Hyperledger Fabric Samples repository](https://github.com/hyperledger/fabric-samples) to test smart contracts.